zoosk/zenv/README.md

 ### Shell customization

-In addition to dev tools, you can add arbitrary code that will run on your developers' machines whenever they start a terminal.
+In addition to dev tools, you can add any amount of code that will run on your developers' machines whenever they start a terminal.
 This allows you to share build aliases, environment variables, and much more.

 ### Multiple projects

 Sometimes you'll need to work with multiple checkouts of different projects, each with their own set of requirements.
-ZEnv supports changing the set of available dev tools and environment variables depending on what you want to work on at the time.
+ZEnv supports creating sub-environments, allowing you to change the set of available dev tools and environment variables depending on what developers need to work on at the time.

 ## Quick Start

-1. Fork ZEnv into a place where you can commit your personalized environment.
+1. Fork ZEnv so you can commit your updates.
 2. Clone ZEnv onto your computer.
-3. Optionally, add your new developer setup script to `setupscripts/global.setup.sh` (or create a fully [custom developer setup](wiki/Custom-Developer-Setup))
+3. Optionally, write a script that will set up your environment in `setupscripts/global.setup.sh` (or create a fully [custom developer setup](wiki/Custom-Developer-Setup))
 4. Optionally, add your personal dev tools to the `bin` folder.
-5. Run `python install.py` to set up as a new developer.
+5. Run `python install.py` to install the environment you've created.

 After this, you're good to go!
-If you commit your changes, others will be able to run `python install.py` as well to immediately set up their boxes.
+If you commit your changes, others will be able to run `python install.py` as well to set up their computers.

 Check out [the wiki](/wiki) for more information on how everything works.

 ## Examples

-### Sharing dev tools

-Let's say you've decided to write a tool that parses production logs.
-It's very useful for you, and you want others to use it as well.
-Sharing it with your team is as simple as:

-1. Add your tool to the `bin` folder in ZEnv.
-2. Commit and push.
-3. Have your coworkers run `update_zenv`.

 ### Installing a technology stack